Dyalog/HttpCommand/docs/conga-settings.md

 In general, you will not need to set any of the Conga-related settings since the `HttpCommand`'s defaults will suffice for almost all requests.
-For more information on Conga, please refer to the <a href="https://docs.dyalog.com/latest/Conga%20User%20Guide.pdf" target="_blank">Conga User Guide</a>.
+For more information on Conga, please refer to the [Conga User Guide](https://docs.dyalog.com/latest/Conga%20User%20Guide.pdf).

 ## Instance Settings